josephalevin/fson/readme.md

 Extracting arrays
 -----------------
 You can also extract entire arrays, as Fortran allocatable arrays, using fson_get().
+This assumes the array's elements are all of the same type (integer, real, double precision, or logical).

 The following example parses a JSON file containing an array of real numbers called "arr", and prints the array:

 ```fortran
 program extract_array